 - 2.1.
 The Agenda and Council Operations Committee shall, - 2.1.1.
 Be a Standing Committee of the Council. - 2.1.2.
 Receive all items for review before they are presented for information or consideration by Council. - 2.1.3.
 Organize the business of the Council through the preparation of the Agenda and the dissemination to members of the Council of information pertinent to the Agenda. - 2.1.4.
-Determining the time and location of meetings and the allocation of relevant budget and resources for Council operations as outlined in the USC budget. - 2.1.5.
-Identify training and development needs of Councilors and oversee the implementation of an effective training and development program. - 2.1.6.
+Make recommendations on training and development needs of Councillors to the Speaker and consult on the implementation of an effective training and development program. - 2.1.5.
 Exercise the authorities and perform any duties delegated to it by the Council.